-Whether you are a lifelong cheese lover or have only recently started appreciating this dairy delight, there are plenty of ways to celebrate National Cheese Lovers' Day in 2023!
+Whether you are a lifelong cheese lover or have only recently started appreciating this dairy delight, there are plenty of ways to celebrate National Cheese Lovers' Day.

 First, let’s look at the history of cheese.
 Its earliest record of pasteurizing cheese dates back to 5500 B.C. in Poland; it first discovered how to make cheese curds when milk would accidentally sour and separate into curds (the solidified part) and whey (the liquid).

 Over time, people began adding herbs and spices for flavor as well as experimenting with different ingredients and techniques until they created some of today’s most popular cheeses like cheddar, feta, brie, gouda, and fontina.

 What Is National Cheese Lovers Day?

 Nowadays, on January 20 National Cheese Lover's Day is celebrated all over the world by celebrating with friends or family members who also love cheese just as much as you do!
 There are plenty of ways to celebrate this cheesy holiday.
 Here are just a few ideas you can use to make your celebration unique and special:

 - Have a cheese tasting party where each guest brings a type of cheese for everyone to try

 - Take a day trip to visit local dairy farms

 - Make your own homemade cheeses from different recipes